 If this is present, B2 will use it as the value of the 'Content-Disposition' header when the file is downloaded (unless it's overridden by a value given in the download request).
-The value must match the grammar specified in RFC 6266 (except that parameter names that contain an '*' are not allowed).
+The value must match the grammar specified in RFC 6266.
+Parameter continuations are not supported.
+'Extended-value's are supported for charset 'UTF-8' (case-insensitive) when the language is empty.
 Note that this file info will not be included in downloads as a x-bz-info-b2-content-disposition header.
 Instead, it (or the value specified in a request) will be in the Content-Disposition.

 You provide the File Info with the